filecoin-project/specs/src/systems/filecoin_blockchain/storage_power_consensus/_index.md

 In all cases, Filecoin blocks must include all drand beacon outputs generated since the last epoch in the `BeaconEntries` field of the block header.
-Any use of randomness from a given Filecoin epoch should use the last valid drand entry included in a Filecoin block, as follows:
+Any use of randomness from a given Filecoin epoch should use the last valid drand entry included in a Filecoin block.
+This is shown below.

 ### Get drand randomness for VM

-For operations such as Porep creation, proofs validations, anything that requires randomness from the VM point of view, the following method shows how to extract the drand entrie from the chain itself.
+For operations such as Porep creation, proofs validations, anything that requires randomness for the Filecoin VM, the following method shows how to extract the drand entry from the chain.
 Note that the round may span multiple filecoin epochs if drand is slower; the lowest epoch number block will contain the requested beacon entry.
 As well, if there has been null rounds where the beacon should have been inserted, we need